bcgov/design-system/components/navbar/README.md

 * Present items in order of the users priority – higher demand links should be placed further to the left while lower demand links should be placed further to the right.

 ## Rationale
 This header and navigation bar matches the mandatory branding requirements of the BC Government.
-Consistent branding helps user identify who owns the service they are using.
-The horizontal logo is used instead of a vertical stacked logo to use space efficiently and create a symmetrical flow from the logo to the heading.
+Consistent branding helps users identify who owns the service they are using.
+The horizontal logo is used instead of the vertical logo to use space efficiently and create a symmetrical flow from the logo to the heading.

 ## Behaviour
 1. Link text appears underlined on hover